 Section 27 provides that the insurance benefits will be paid 30 days after the insurer received all information and documents required to ascertain the insurer's liability under the insurance contract.
 For insurance benefits that are not in dispute, the payment should be made within 30 days of the date the insurance claim was notified to the insurer.
 If this Section is breached, the insurance benefits will accumulate the above-mentioned interest.
 According to a Supreme Court precedent, the 30-day period will be calculated from the date the insured notified the insurers regarding the insured event.

 Insurance Arbitration Institute

 A new bill proposed by the Ministry of Finance in 2018 stipulated the establishment of an Insurance Arbitration Institute and compulsory arbitration of insurance claims in this Institute (except for claims by big companies (according to turnover and number of employees) and claims against third parties).
-If, and to what extent, this proposed bill will be approved is yet to be determined.
+In 2021, an attempt was made to revive a more limited version of this bill.
+If, and to what extent, it will be approved is yet to be determined.

 i Jurisdiction, choice of law and arbitration clauses

 As a rule, insurance contracts, other than those concerning reinsurance, marine, aviation, diamonds and precious metals are subject to Israeli law.
 Jurisdiction is local and the competent court is determined by the amount claimed – up to 2.5 million shekels with the lower court and above this amount with the district court, as first instances.